lalawue/mooncake/README.md

 $ make install
 ```

-or just run as playground in project root dir, but need lpeg in Lua's package.cpath
+or just run as playground in project root dir, but need [LPeg](http://www.inf.puc-rio.br/~roberto/lpeg/) installed, and in Lua's package.cpath

 ```sh
 $ ./bin/moocscript